aurorascharff/next15-filterlist/STEPS.md

 - For the real world, we can use a library to achieve the same search param filtering, with less code (and no bugs)!
 - Switch branch to nuqs.
 Nuqs is a type-safe search param manager for React.
 - Using the same transition implementation, and using shallow:false to make the search param trigger a page reload.
 And its also type-safe!
 - The way nuqs is implemented, it actually manipulates the URL instantly.
+No need to implement our own useOptimistic logic.
-- In a real app you would probably use a library like this to handle search params.
+- In a production app you would probably use a library like this to handle search params.
+So I thought it's nice to share it.

 ## (Conclusion)